lscarval/lscarval.github.io/README.md

 # lscarval.github.io

 Welcome to my personal GitHub page!
-This page showcases my recent GitHub activities, repositories, and includes a brief bio and summary of my professional experiences.
+This page showcases my recent GitHub activities, repositories, and includes a brief bio, summary of my professional experiences, and education and certifications.

 ## Overview

-This repository contains the source code for my GitHub Pages site, which displays my recent GitHub activities, a list of my repositories, and provides a link to my GitHub profile.
+This repository contains the source code for my GitHub Pages site, which displays my recent GitHub activities, a list of repositories with descriptions, and provides links to my GitHub and LinkedIn profiles.
 The site is built using HTML, CSS, and JavaScript.

 ## Features

 - **Bio:** A brief biography highlighting my professional background.
 - **Summary of Experiences:** An overview of my key professional experiences.
+- **Education & Certifications:** Details about my educational background and certifications.
 - **Recent Activities:** Displays the 10 most recent public activities from my GitHub account.
-- **Repositories:** A list of my public repositories.
+- **Repositories:** A list of my public repositories with descriptions.
-- **Profile Link:** Provides a direct link to my GitHub profile.
+- **Profile Links:** Provides direct links to my [GitHub profile](https://github.com/lscarval) and [LinkedIn profile](https://www.linkedin.com/in/luciano-s-carvalho/).

 ## Getting Started